What is embalming?

-Embalming is the process in which a body is preserved by using chemicals, to slow down the effects of natural deterioration.
-The embalming process helps by making the person appear restful, or even mask the effects of disease or other causes of death.
+Embalming is the process where a body is preserved by using preservatives to slow down the effects of natural deterioration.
+The embalming process helps by making the person appear restful and can even help with the effects of disease or other causes of death.
 Embalming helps to achieve a natural and comforting lasting image of your loved one.

-It’s worth noting at this point that embalming is not a requirement by law, unless your loved one needs to be sent abroad for the funeral, so why does anyone choose embalming for their loved one?
+Embalming is not required by law, unless your loved one needs to be sent abroad for the funeral.

-- When a person has died, they look very different to how they did in life, and so embalming can bring a lot of comfort as it restores their appearance as much as possible.
+When a person has died, they may look very different to how they did in life, and so embalming can bring a lot of comfort as it restores their appearance as much as possible.
 Some find this helps them with closure either for the funeral or beyond.

 Can I visit my loved one if they haven’t been embalmed?

-Yes, you can absolutely still visit your loved one in the chapel of rest if they haven’t been embalmed.
-However, as embalming delays the process of decomposition, your funeral director may advise that you visit your loved one as soon as possible.
+Yes, you can still visit your loved one in the chapel of rest if they haven’t been embalmed.
+However, as embalming delays the process of natural deterioration, your funeral director may advise that you visit your loved one as soon as possible.

-The most important thing to remember is that embalming is a very personal choice and by no means mandatory.
-If you are still unsure on whether you would choose embalming for your loved one, please contact your local Co-op funeral director who would be more than happy to answer any questions you may have.
+The most important thing to remember is that embalming is a very personal choice and by no means compulsory.
+If you’re still unsure on whether you would choose embalming for your loved one, please contact your local Co-op funeral director who would be more than happy to answer any questions.

 Enter your town or postcode to find a Co-op funeral home near you.